The next Local Government elections are in October 2022. To check your enrolment details, please visit the Electoral Commission website.

 All parliamentary electors are automatically enrolled on the local authority residential electoral role for the address where they live.
 If you wish to enrol or update your details, you can:

 You can be a ratepayer elector and apply to get on the Ratepayer Roll if you own a property in the Wellington Region, but live outside the region.
 You must also be a qualified parliamentary elector at the property in which you live.

-If you are already enrolled on the Ratepayer Roll, your local district or city council will have sent you confirmation of your enrolment in March or April 2019.
+If you are already enrolled on the Ratepayer Roll, your local district or city council will have sent you confirmation of your enrolment in March or April in election year.
 You will need to complete the enclosed form and return it by the cut off date.

 If you are not on the Ratepayer Roll, but qualify as a ratepayer elector and are interested in voting in the area in which you own property, you will need to apply to go on the Ratepayer Roll.
 You can do this by contacting the Electoral Officer at the city or district council in the area you own property.